wikimedia/vue-component-library/packages/vitepress/docs/contributing/guidelines.md

 > I want to request a feature

-You are welcome to add new tasks with the `Design-systems-team (Codex)` tag.
+You are welcome to add new tasks with the `Codex` tag.
 New tasks will go into our backlog column and will be triaged regularly.
 Please remember that Codex is maintained by a nonprofit—we won't be able to meet all feature requests, and it might take time to get to your request.